stlbnmaria/project-fairness-interpretability/README.md

 | GAM                   | 0.805     | 0.814    | 0.805    | 0.730         | 0.705         |
 | Logistic Regression   | 0.645     | 0.652    | 0.641    | 0.600         | 0.559         |
 | ANN                   | 0.641     | 0.649    | 0.637    | 0.537         | 0.097         |

+##  Explainability and fairness
+If you are interested in our conclusions regarding how our model works and if it is fair to different protected attributes, please check  within the notebooks folder the explanation and fairness subfolders, respectively.